 Checking is normal and needed

-We believe that many of those mistakes could have been prevented.
+We believe that many of these issues can be prevented.
 Making sure you are compliant could reduce certain mistakes and increases your chances for success.
-In China your counterpart does not cheat you, you let yourself become cheated.
-Check your China compliance.
+If you are in need of any assistance with your corporate compliance reach out to Acclime experts today.